File Naming Conventions

 Everyone has their way of working, which is perfectly normal.
 Without affecting individual working styles, which areas can we collaborate and agree on so that there is unification in as many areas as possible?

-Below is a list of some areas where I’d like to think many of us could come together:
+Below is a list of some areas where I’d like to think many teams could come to agreement:

 Vocabulary